“Moving money forward“ Money Forward

 Yosuke Tsuji

-% of External Members55.5%(5 persons.
-All of them have experience of managing other companies.)
+% of External Members60%(6 persons. among whom 5 have experience of managing other companies.)

 Board of Directors